Crew Member Arbitration Lawyer

 Crew members accidents are common.
 Just like cruise line passengers and many other employees crew members are required to sign legally binding contracts with the cruise line as condition to employment.
 What many crew members do not realize is that you are probably unknowingly agreeing to voluntary binding arbitration.
-This means that you are limiting the forum you may file a legal claim when you are injured due to a slip, trip, or fall accident, or are sustain a serious injury on the vessel.
+This significantly limits the legal forum in which a claim can be filed if they are injured due to a slip, trip, fall, or another type of cruise ship injury sustained while working aboard the vessel.

 It is no surprise that cruise line industry includes arbitration clauses in their cruise ship employment or seafarer agreements.
 Some arbitration clauses are even found in passenger ticket contracts too.
 Arbitration provisions can be binding and non-binding.
 Many cruise ship operators and businesses have been successful in numerous enforcement proceedings.
 By some estimates, arbitration has been held enforceable 95 % of the time.
 Yes, you read that correctly.
 Arbitration clauses are usually held to be enforceable is usually required when a crew member sustains a serious injure in a maritime accident.